eshwen/phd-thesis/chapters/detector/figures/README.md

 These are made when running the JEC workflow.
 I would just need to follow my instructions (probably best described in section 20 of my [lab book](https://github.com/eshwen/lab-book)) to make new plots.
 Otherwise, I have a copy of all JEC plots from all iterations on my iCloud Drive if I want to use different ones.

+The scatter plots are normally generated in png.
+I converted them to pdf in Preview to reduce the compilation time of the thesis document itself.

 ## Transverse slice through CMS

 As stated in the document, the figure comes from <https://arxiv.org/abs/1706.04965>.
 I downloaded the source containing the pdf image.